Romans 12:12

 realizes that there is something to suffer when they serve God, they might just

-tribulation arises, the seed of the Word of God will stop growing in the heart
+that when tribulation arises, the seed of the Word of God will stop growing in

-of some people.
-This verse reminds us to be careful to not let that happen.
-It
+the heart of some people.
+This verse reminds us to be careful to not let that

-says to persevere in tribulation: to abide in the faith in spite of what may
+happen.
+It says to persevere in tribulation: to abide in the faith in spite of

-The third thing that Rom.
-12:12 tells us is
+The third thing that Romans 12:12 tells us

 is when we talk to God.
 We can give continuous attention to prayer because we